 Lao Coffee Varieties and Production

-Main varieties include Catimor (Arabica) and C. canephora (Robusta) are well established, while specialty beans like Java, Typica, and Yellow Caturra are gaining attention.
+Main varieties, including Catimor (Arabica) and C. canephora (Robusta), are well established, while specialty beans like Java, Typica, and Yellow Caturra are gaining attention.
 The rare Liberica variety also grows in Laos.

-Laos held its first online coffee auction in 2022 with over 40 international buyers including from Australia, Canada, France, Hong Kong, Japan, Sweden, and Thailand.
+In 2022, Laos held its first online coffee auction, attracting over 40 international buyers, including from Australia, Canada, France, Hong Kong, Japan, Sweden, and Thailand.
 Geisha specialty Arabica from the Bolaven Plateau won the highest bid with $US37.6 per kg, more than twice the opening bid.

 Production